-Table 1. for all language processing measures for each age group.
+Table 1.
+Means and standard deviations for all language processing measures for each age group.

 Links between processing efficiency and age

 Mean accuracy scores, computed over the 600–2100 ms window from noun onset, were examined as a function of age.
 Accuracy was strongly correlated with age (r(27) = 0.63), indicating that older ASL learners were more reliable than younger children in fixating the target picture.
 Mean reaction times were negatively correlated with age (r(22) = -0.4), indicating that older children were faster to shift to the target picture than younger ones.
 Mean reaction times were also negatively correlated with mean accuracy scores (r(22) = -0.6) such that those children who were faster to shift to the target were also more likely to stick on the target image throughout a greater proportion of the analysis window.
 Figure 4 shows these relationships.

 Together, the Accuracy and Reaction Time analyses show that signers will reliably leave a central signer to shift to a target image in the VLP task.
 Importantly, signers varied in their response times and accuracy, and this variation was meaningfully linked to age.
 Thus, like children learning spoken language, ASL learners improve their real-time language processing skills over the second and third years of life, progressing towards adult levels of language fluency.